Marabar Caves: Interpretations

 Some interpretations have been made by academics about the symbolism and meaning of the caves.
 For example, Vinod Cardoza, suggests a Hindu interpretation for the caves, suggesting that the characters could have experienced the principle of Cit.
-While Murat Salar suggests the caves represent an awakening, an opposite to other interpretations of caves as places of darkness in Western literature.
+Murat Salar, however suggests that the caves represent an awakening, opposing other interpretations of caves as places of darkness in Western literature.
 Sunu Rose Joseph provides an existentialist analysis of the caves.

 One reviewer takes a Jungian approach, saying that the caves represent the central psychological symbol of the plot.

-For George Steiner in The New Yorker, the modest achievement Forster's other novel Maurice served to magnify the greatness of A Passage to India:
+For George Steiner in The New Yorker, the modest achievement of Forster's other novel Maurice served to magnify the greatness of A Passage to India:

-Subtlest of all is Forster’s solution of the problem of 'physical realization.'
+Subtlest of all is Forster's solution of the problem of 'physical realization.'
 In Maurice, this basic difficulty had lamed him.
 Unlike Gide or Lawrence, he had found no sensuous enactment adequate to his vision of sex.
 Gesture recedes in a cloying mist.
 The mysterious outrage in the Marabar caves is a perfect solution.
 Though, as the rest of the novel will show, 'nothing has happened' in that dark and echoing place, the force of sexual suggestion is uncompromising.
 As only a true writer can, Forster had found his way to a symbolic action richer, more precise than any single concrete occurrence.

 Influences

 A granite and water artwork in Washington DC, created by American architect Elyn Zimmerman, is named Marabar, inspired by the location in the book.
 It is one of her most famous works.

 Artist Linda Day has an artwork titled "Ou-boum" after the sound the caves make in the novel.

 An art history class from Nalanda University led a trip to the Barabar Caves after being inspired by the Marabar Caves of the novel.

 An influential 1980s punk rock band from Northampton England is named The Marabar Caves after the place in the novel.

-An exhibition at the Gus Fisher Gallery in New Zealand took its inspiration from the novel’s depiction of the caves.
+An exhibition at the Gus Fisher Gallery in New Zealand took its inspiration from the novel's depiction of the caves.
 The exhibition was titled The Marabar Caves.